atskae/computer-graphics/tinyrenderer/lesson-2-triangle-rasterization.md

 To compute the light vector, we need to compute the triangle's center position, then we can create a vector from this center position to the light's position.

-The [center of a triangle (or *centroid*)](https://en.wikipedia.org/wiki/Centroid#Of_a_triangle) is the point of intersection when you draw a line from each vertex to the midpoint of the opposite side of the triangle:
+The center of a triangle, specifically the [*centroid*](https://en.wikipedia.org/wiki/Centroid#Of_a_triangle) (apparently there are many types of [triangle centers](https://www.mathsisfun.com/geometry/triangle-centers.html)), is the point of intersection when you draw a line from each vertex to the midpoint of the opposite side of the triangle:

 ![Triangle centroid](images/triangle_centroid.png)

-The centroid can be computed by taking the mean of the x and y coordinates of the triangle:
+The centroid can also be computed by taking the mean of the x and y coordinates of the triangle:

 ```cpp
 triangle_center = Point(